harplife/zettelkasten/math/precalculus/Chapter 5/5_Inverse_Trigonometric_Functions_and_Their_Graphs.md

 > [!important] It also goes by the name **arcsec**, but it seems like there's no LaTex symbol for this one.

+Inverse secant answers :
+> "At what angle does the unit vector scale by a factor of $x$?"

 <center>. . .</center>

 Because secant is not a one-to-one function, its domain has to be restricted for there to be an inverse.
 In this case, the **range** of inverse secant is $[0, \pi]$.